 Possible types of violence prohibited by objective ethics:

-1. Physical, both individual and collective (including violence of power and majority), including indirect (threats, orders, creating dangers to life and health).
+1. Physical, both individual and collective (including violence of power and majority), including indirect (creating dangers to life and health, exposure to risk).

 2. Economic and financial: